Reeperc/password-generator/README.md

 - `--no-digits`: Exclude digits from the password.
 - `--no-special-chars`: Exclude special characters from the password.

-## Error Handling

-If no character categories are selected, the program will display an error message indicating that at least one category must be included.

 ## Output

 Generated passwords can be displayed directly in the terminal or saved to a file (e.g., `passwords.txt`).